Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Introduction

 \subsection{Motivations and Challenges}

-Although many prior studies have well investigated the separated design, the network-wide convergence of distributed learning and future communication is still a nascent field and many open issues deserve exploration, which motivates this work.
-Note that the integration of AirFL and NOMA makes the received superposition signal at the BS quite complicated, namely two different types of users are multiplexed on the same channel, which makes the resource allocation problem of hybrid network different from that of conventional networks consisting of only AirFL or NOMA users.
-The motivations and challenges of this work are concluded as follows: \begin{itemize} \item At present, it is generally difficult for the computation-centric AirFL to be integrated into the communication-centric wireless networks.
+Again, although previous studies have well investigated the separate design, the network-wide convergence of distributed learning and wireless communication is still a nascent field and many open issues deserve exploration.
+The goal of this work is to consider: Is it possible to seamlessly merge distributed machine learning into traditional wireless networks with constrained resources, and what role can RIS play in it?
+Note that the integration of AirFL and NOMA makes the received superposition signal at the BS quite complicated, namely two different types of users are multiplexed on the same channel, which also makes the critical issues of integrated networks different from that of conventional networks consisting of only AirFL or NOMA users.
+In summary, this entails the following challenges. \begin{itemize} \item At present, it is generally difficult for the computation-centric AirFL to be integrated into the communication-centric wireless networks.
 So far a huge challenge is how to distinguish the homogeneous signals received simultaneously from different types of users, which motivates us to rethink existing techniques as reliable solutions for building a universal framework. \item To date, there is a lack of rate-like criterion to evaluate the aggregation performance for the collaborative learning of AirFL users.
-Most existing works address the computation error issue only by minimizing the signal distortion measured by the mean-square-error (MSE) but neglect the performance comparison requirements of different user types, which thus motivates us to give a novel metric for defining a comparable evaluation methodology. \item In addition, due to the practical implementation concerns, the discrete phase shifts of the RIS make the joint optimization problem be a mixed integer programming, which is highly challenging.
+Most existing works address the computation error issue only by minimizing the signal distortion measured by the mean-square-error (MSE) but neglect the performance comparison requirements of different user types, which thus motivates us to give a novel metric for defining a comparable evaluation methodology. \item In addition, due to the practical implementation concerns, the discrete phase shifts of the RIS make the joint optimization problem be a mixed-integer programming, which is highly challenging.
 Thus, the resource allocation problem in terms of transceiver control and reflection design is NP-hard and is non-trivial to solve.
 Not to mention that the previous researches on RIS-aided hybrid networks are insufficient, or even almost none. \end{itemize}